allenwest24/HackTheBox/README.md

 points for the more challenges you own.
 I will be uploading my sessions here, so that as I get better I can log what I do and realize better strategies for the future.

-- Users owned: 2
+- Users owned: 3
-- Systems owned: 1
+- Systems owned: 2
-- Total Points:
+- Ranks Achieved:
+Noob --> Script Kiddie -->

 # Top 10 Hardest Machines (1 = hardest):
 1. Traverxec